engrit-illinois/Test-AdDnsOverTime/README.md

 Optional string.
 If specified, the background color to apply to IPs printed to the console if they match none of the queries supplied by `-IpRanges`.
 Has no effect if `-IpRanges` is not specified.

+### -Abbreviate [int]
+Optional integer.
+If specified, the console output will attempt to abbreviate the computer names and IPs to a number of characters equal to the given integer value.
+The abbreviation is implmented such that only the last `-Abbreviate` characters of the given computer names and resulting IPs are displayed.
+Useful in combination with the color values of `-IpRanges`, when you care about fitting more computers on screen and which IP range they respond to, moreso than what the actual IPs are.

 ### -LogDir [string]
 Optional string.